You are here

 - NASA: InSight, Collaborator on TWINS.

 - NASA: Mars2020, Collaborator on MEDA.

-- ESA: ExoMars, Member of the Landing Site Selection Working Group (LSSWG).
+- ESA: ExoMars, Member of the Rover Science Operations Working Group, Science Team Member on PanCam and CLUPI, and Member of the Landing Site Selection Working Group (LSSWG).

 - Cornell Center for Astrophysics and Planetary Science